Magnum Intensive Documentary Photography (Online Short Course)

-Led by Magnum photographers Stuart Franklin and Chris Steele-Perkins, and by Max Houghton, course leader of MA Photojournalism and Documentary Photography at LCC, with other Magnum Photographers, LCC tutors and industry experts as guest speakers.
-For tutor biographies please see below.
+Led by award-winning Magnum photographer Stuart Franklin and Max Houghton, course leader of MA Photojournalism and Documentary Photography at LCC, with tutorial sessions by other Magnum photographers too.

 The aim of the course is for you to find new ways of disseminating your work.
 This could mean exhibiting in galleries or self-publishing books, right through to developing a web presence.
 Very few photographers depend upon editorial work as a sole means of making a living anymore - so you will be encouraged to think laterally about your work.

 It is important for you to understand where your work sits in a wider context, so it’s important to learn about the history of both photography and art in general, as well as some contemporary photographic theory so you can engage in the debates with some confidence.
 These days, more than ever before, it’s important to be able to discuss your work and your ideas eloquently.

 - How to devise and research a photographic project: What makes a good idea and how visual storytelling can be employed to best articulate a concept?

 - Practical assignments and on location shooting locally to you

 - Magnum Print Room: during weekend sessions, you will learn tips and tricks to navigate and demystify the photography business, offering career development and networking opportunities